sagemath/trac_to_gh/Issue 4493.md

 # Issue 4493: derivative and integral of a matrix

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4493

 Original creator: jason